 Answer: Enoch and Elijah, and their apparent disappearance, mystifies many readers of God's word.
 Some believe they are evidence proving those who die righteously will go to heaven.
 So, what does the Bible really say happened to these two men?

 Although the prophet Elijah is referenced 69 times in the KJV Bible, only two places discuss Enoch by name, Genesis 5:24 and Hebrews 11:5.
 Concerning the reference in Genesis, various translations state that he walked with God and that he took him (KJV, NKJV, NIV, HCSB, and NRSV).
 The NAB says he "was no longer here."

-The second Bible verse that mentions Enoch by name is found in Hebrews 11 and verse 5.
-Most translations state that because of his faith he was taken and 'did not see death' because God had taken him away.
+The NLB, Moffet, and TEV translations state the Enoch "disappeared."
+For the reference in Hebrews 11:5, several translations state that because of his faith he was taken and 'did not see death' because the Eternal took him away.

 By faith Enoch was transported so that he would not look upon death, and was not found because God had transported him; for before his departure it was testified of him that he pleased God (Hebrews 11:5, HBFV).

 In these references, you will not find a single mention of heaven or that God miraculously whisked anyone to receive their eternal reward ahead of everyone else.
 The Greek word in Hebrews 11 from which the phrase "was taken" is derived (the King James Bible uses the word "translated") is Strong's Concordance #G3346.
 This word, in the Greek, means to transport or transfer a person.

 An exclusive club